Estimated reading time: 5mins

 So we often use micellar for its thickening benefits in recipes.
 For example, we use micellar casein in icings, creams and smoothies as it creates a thick and pipe-able consistency that is not achieved with whey.

-We mix our protein with cold water first (like in our Whey Hot)
+We mix our protein with cold water first (like in our Protein Hot)

 When you add boiling water directly to your whey protein you curdle it and this can’t be fixed.

-So much like our Whey Hot directions, we recommend adding cold tap water to protein first and then mixing it to a paste before adding boiling water.
+So much like our Protein Hot directions, we recommend adding cold tap water to protein first and then mixing it to a paste before adding boiling water.

 The same method applies if you are using protein in savoury recipes.
 Treat Pea protein in cooking the same way as you would treat cornflour in soups or sauces.
 If you add it straight into a soup, it will curdle.
 So mix it with cold tap water first and then incorporate it in.
 It also helps to prevent clumping and the heat works much better with this application.